 - Place baking soda and vinegar in a dish and stir to combine.
 Add to batter with mixer running.
 Beat for just 10 seconds.

-- Fill cupcake liners ⅔ full and bake 12-15 minutes or till cake tester comes out clean.
-Let cool slightly, then remove from pans.
+- Fill cupcake liners ⅔ full and bake for 12-15 minutes or till a cake tester comes out clean.
+Let cool slightly, then remove from the pans.
 Cool completely before icing.

 - For frosting, beat cream cheese, butter, and vanilla just till blended.
 Add powdered sugar slowly (1 cup at a time) and beat till the frosting is smooth and at the correct consistency.

 - You may find you prefer more or less powdered sugar than called for.
 Makes 2 cups.

 Amount Per Serving: Calories: 147Total Fat: 8gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 14mgSodium: 108mgCarbohydrates: 17gFiber: 0gSugar: 11gProtein: 1g

 I only have light cream cheese in my fridge, is that an okay substitute for regular cream cheese in the frosting?

 It should work fine, Mikayla.
 It might not be as rich, but still very tasty!
 Enjoy!